Harley-Davidson: Touring

 Touring models use Big-Twin engines and large-diameter telescopic forks.
 All Touring designations begin with the letters FL, e.g., FLHR (Road King) and FLTR (Road Glide).

-The touring family, also known as "dressers" or "baggers", includes Road King, Road Glide, Street Glide and Electra Glide models offered in various trims.
+The touring family, also known as "dressers" or "baggers", includes Road King, Road Glide, Electra Glide and Street Glide models offered in various trims.
 The Road Kings have a "retro cruiser" appearance and are equipped with a large clear windshield.
 Road Kings are reminiscent of big-twin models from the 1940s and 1950s.
 Electra Glides can be identified by their full front fairings.
 Most Electra Glides sport a fork-mounted fairing referred to as the "Batwing" due to its unmistakable shape.
 The Road Glide and Road Glide Ultra Classic have a frame-mounted fairing, referred to as the "Sharknose".
 The Sharknose includes a unique, dual front headlight.

 Touring models are distinguishable by their large saddlebags, rear coil-over air suspension and are the only models to offer full fairings with radios and CBs.
 All touring models use the same frame, first introduced with a Shovelhead motor in 1980, and carried forward with only modest upgrades until 2009, when it was extensively redesigned.
 The frame is distinguished by the location of the steering head in front of the forks and was the first H-D frame to rubber mount the drivetrain to isolate the rider from the vibration of the big V-twin.

 The frame was modified for the 1993 model year when the oil tank went under the transmission and the battery was moved inboard from under the right saddlebag to under the seat.
 In 1997, the frame was again modified to allow for a larger battery under the seat and to lower seat height.
 In 2007, Harley-Davidson introduced the 96 cuin Twin Cam 96 engine, as well the six-speed transmission to give the rider better speeds on the highway.